Is Scrum an Asperger's Friend or Foe?

 Some positive symptoms of Asperger's are creativity, blunt honesty, perfectionistic, analytically strong, having excellent pattern recognition, strictly following the rules and having a high ability to concentrate.
-However they often find it difficult to develop friendship, are unable to empathize and make eye contact, and have a strong urge for routine.
+However, they often find it difficult to develop friendships, are unable to empathize and make eye contact, and have a strong urge for routine.

-Considering these symptoms, working in the software development seems like an ideal environment.
+Considering these symptoms, working in software development seems like an ideal environment.
 Because software development:

 - is fixated with order, syntax and literal interpretation

 - allows you to deal with machines instead of people

 I don't know the precise numbers, but I think the amount of people with Asperger's in software development is for these reasons relatively high compared to other areas of the profession.

 Some years ago I started using the Scrum framework in development teams.
 At that moment I wasn't really aware of the impact it could have on some team members.
 However, when I got the idea to change people’s workplaces, a colleague told me this had quite an impact on him.
 The change was fine, but he would like to switch the workplaces on Friday evening, this way he could use the weekend to get used to his new workplace.
 I already knew this colleague had some form of autism spectrum disorder, but from that moment on I got actually aware of the consequences it could have.